liangjiandeng/Hyper-DSNet/README.md

 # Hyper-DSNet
-## -- Source Codes and Datasets for Hyperspectral Pansharpening
+## -> Source Codes and Datasets for Hyperspectral Pansharpening -> Deep Learing

 * **Homepage:** https://liangjiandeng.github.io/
 * Code for the paper: "A Deep-Shallow Fusion Network with Multi-Detail Extractor and Spectral Attention for Hyperspectral Pansharpening, IEEE JSTARS, 2022"